What Are You Looking for When Performing Risk Analysis

 Aviation risk management is an iterative process.

 When the same type of issue presents itself again, you will have to go through the process anew.
 Consequently, proper identification of potential issues, threats, and vulnerabilities that can negatively affect operations is the framework upon which to build your SMS's risk management activities.
 Operators that have the ability to effectively monitor and identify emerging hazards and risks will become more successful in their risk management activities.

 The ability to manage risk and monitor your systems will always be dependent on available tools.
 If your SMS is managed using spreadsheets, your effectiveness to monitor your systems will be limited.
-An aviation SMS database is not required but is definitely recommended for best results.
+An aviation SMS database is not required but is definitely recommended for the best results.

 These short demo videos will provide an overview of how your company can benefit from a low-cost, commercially available SMS database.